winhamwr/winhamwr.github.com/source/preso/testing_for_pythonistas.md

 would feel at home in Java land.
 Nose and pytest to the rescue!
 These two frameworks
-with a shared history
+share a history
-support powerful,
+and support powerful,
 no-boilerplate testing.
 Following the "batteries included" pythonic philosophy,